 - Monthly bills may fluctuate

-Pay As You Go Insurance vs Traditional Insurance
+Pay As You Go Insurance vs. Traditional Insurance

 Traditional insurance usually uses estimated annual mileage as one of many pricing factors.
 Pay as you go insurance uses actual mileage, driving behavior, or flexible payment schedules more directly.